Content Depth: Why Thin Pages Are Invisible to AI

 Content Depth doesn’t exist in isolation.
 The scorer accepts a topic coherence score and applies a cross-criterion cap when coherence is low.
 The logic: deep content on random topics isn’t authority - it’s just a lot of words.

-If your Topic Coherence score is 4/10, your Content Depth score gets capped at 6 regardless of actual word counts.
+If your Topic Coherence score is 4/10 or lower, your Content Depth score gets capped at 7 (when it would otherwise score 8 or higher) regardless of actual word counts.
 This prevents a scenario where a scattered blog full of long but unfocused articles gets rewarded for depth alone.

 The practical takeaway: fix coherence first, then invest in depth.
 Writing a 5,000-word article on a topic unrelated to your core business hurts you twice - it lowers coherence and the depth it adds gets capped anyway.